baendlorel/archiver/README.md

 ### update-check

-Will check for updates automatically when you run the non-display commands.
+Automatically checks for updates when you run non-display commands.

 Default value is `on`.
-If you want to disable this feature, you can set it to `off`.
+To disable this feature, set it to `off`.

 ```bash
 arv config update-check off